Key takeaways from the fourth night of the Democratic National Convention

 “This November, who’s ready to defend the dream?” asked Alex Padilla, a senator from California, as he amped up the crowd early in the night.

-That idea behind the American dream – that US citizens should be able to aspire to freedom and opportunity, no matter their background – was repeated in other on-stage appeals for affordable childcare, healthcare and housing.
+That idea behind the American dream — that US citizens should be able to aspire to freedom and opportunity, no matter their background — was repeated often in on-stage appeals for affordable childcare, healthcare and housing.

 It was on that last point that Democrats like Senator Elizabeth Warren took shots at Trump, a real estate tycoon who has faced accusations of racial discrimination at his housing developments.